The Seiberg-Witten Equations on Manifolds with Boundary I: The Space of Monopoles and Their Boundary Values: Some Functional Analysis

 This proves the lemma.\End

 Given a complemented subspace $U \subset X$, to compare other subspaces $U' \subset X$ with $U$, then we should not only study the projection of $U'$ onto $U$ but also onto a complement of $U$.

 \begin{Def} Let $X$ be a Banach space.
 Two projections $\pi$ and $\pi'$ on $X$ are \textit{commensurate} if $\pi - \pi'$ is compact.
-Given a complemented subspace $U \subset X$, then a subspace $U'$ is \textit{commensurate} with $U$ if its projection onto $U$ is Fredholm and its projection onto some (hence any) complement of $U$ is compact.
+Given a complemented subspace $U \subset X$, then a subspace $U'$ is \textit{commensurate} with $U$ if its projection onto $U$ is Fredholm and its projection onto some complement of $U$ is compact.
+It follows from Lemma \ref{LemmaFredproj} that this definition is independent of the choice of complement of $U$.
 We will also say that $U'$ is a \textit{compact perturbation} of $U$. \end{Def}

 \begin{Corollary} Let $U$ and $U'$ be as in Lemma \ref{LemmaFredproj}.
 Then the subspace $U'$ is commensurate with $U$ if and only if the map $T$ in (\ref{app:graphT}) is compact.
 In this case, the space $U$ is also commensurate with $U'$. \end{Corollary}